juergenweb/FrontendContact/README.md

 $form->getSendCopy(); // returns the copy sending field object
 $form->getButton(); // returns the button field object
 ```

+## Extend the form with additional input fields
+The default form contains pre-defined input fields, which should be enough in most cases.
+But sometimes you will need to add an additional input field or you want to add a fieldset, at text or whatever to the form.
+For this scenario, you will be able to extend the form with new elements and you can set the position of these elements inside the form via 2 methods: addBefore()
+and addAfter().
+Both methods are from the FrontendForms module and will be used to add a new element at a new position inside the form.
+You will find a detailed information about these 2 methods in the docs of the FrontendForms module.
+To demonstrate how it works, I have included an example on how to add a new input field inside the examples folder: So please take a look at the addingnewfield.php and study the example on how to extend the form with new elements.

 ## Rendering and overwriting forms on your site
 As mentioned above you can overwrite the default settings.
 To get examples on how to overwrite or output the form on your site, please take a look at the examples folder.